-On cold days, please ensure that you attend with suitable thermal base layers of clothing to retain heat and keep you comfortable.

-We ask that you have a named hat or cap suitable to the seasons.
+On cold days, please ensure the students have suitable thermal base layers of clothing to retain their heat and keep them comfortable.
+We recommend bringing spare clothing in the event these may be required.
+All students must have a named hat or cap suitable to the seasons.
 Gloves are required and waterproof gloves are highly recommended.
 A raincoat with a hood is a necessity for every day in attendance.
 Our model and ethos is to teach outdoors unless we absolutely cannot and with this in mind please see some helpful links for clothing.
 Waterproofs are also good because they also act as a wind break, not only for when it is raining.
 Once a person gets wet it is very hard for them to warm up again.
-Waterproofs are not expensive and can be found on decathlon too.
+Waterproofs are not expensive and can be found on Decathlon too.